Our son is now on his 4th day of life on the outside. It is 3:28 AM on 8/10/2020.

 One day, things began to look up, although I didnt realize it at the time.

 Through some divine intervention, I was ‘blessed’ with a completely seperate medical issue concerning my bladder (Cystitis) that drove me to seek help immediately.
 The doctor I saw that day in December 2018 urged me to see some specialists in Winston-Salem because she thought the genital issue and the bladder issue were related.
 That gynocologist listened to me and connected the dots.
 I did what she said, and I went back and forth to Winston for over a year.
-I was diagnosed with vulvar vestibulitis – a condition that affects the nerves in my privates.
+I was diagnosed with vulvar vestibulitis – a condition that affects the nerves in my private area.
 The best way I can describe it is: imagine a normal person has 100 nerves there.
 I have 10,000.
 And it doesnt affect me the way you would think.
 The pain response is VERY bad… There is no cure for this condition.
-Despite the severity of my pain, and despite the grim outlook it gave me for the future (IVF wasnt even possible.
-Couldnt tolerate any form of invasiveness) I FORCED MYSELF to go to physical therapy for almost a year, and it was very hard… and although i’ll never be cured, I had some slight improvement over time.
+Reconstructive surgery was the first thing brought up to me by my urologist, which involves skin grafts needed to replace the affected tissue, and even THAT wasn’t a guarantee that the issue would be corrected… I didn’t realize the severity of my problem until she told me this.
+I was very afraid.
+I didn’t know if I could go through with it.
+I mean, the specialist told me AUTOMATICALLY: “If physical therapy doesn’t show tiny amounts of improvement, you must have surgery or there’s not even a HOPE.”
+The situation SEEMED hopeless -Despite the severity of my pain, and despite the grim outlook it gave me for the future (IVF wasnt even possible.
+Couldnt tolerate any form of invasiveness), I FORCED MYSELF to go to physical therapy for almost a year, and it was very VERY difficult… and although i’ll never be cured, I had some slight improvement over time with the physical therapy.

 I was able to get pregnant in November 2019.